attakei/sphinx-revealjs/CONTRIBUTING.rst

 ----------------------

 1. Please think first: "Does features that you want have deep-dependency for sphinx-revealjs?".
-1. If features need based-on sphinx-revealjs, please post into `Discussions`_.
+1. If features need based-on sphinx-revealjs, please post into `Issues`_.
 1. I think about "does this need for sphinx-revealjs", but I not always implement/accept PR for it.

 See more